coding-poetry/reddit_bots/README.md

   - Download image if the link is directly to an image
 - **Youtube Auto-Link**
   - Monitors a Youtube channel and submits links to newly posted videos
+- **Unformatted Code**
+  - Monitors /r/learnpython for unformatted code and links pastebin/gist.github
 - **User Stalker**
   - Monitors a users overview and sends a PM when they comment or post a submission
-- **Unformatted Code**
-  - Monitors /r/learnpython for unformatted code and links pastebin/gist.github
+- **User Activity Analysis**
+  - Evaluate a user's activity for when they are active